asprichardet/resume/Readme.md

 ## About Me

-I am a Hydrologist with a strong background in hydrological modeling, spatial data analysis, and data analysis.
+I am a Hydrologist with a strong background in hydrological modeling, spatial data analysis, and programming.
 I leverage my expertise in Python, GIS software (ArcGIS Pro, QGIS), and statistics to solve complex technical and environmental problems.

 **Key Skills:**